kaydil/proot/README.md

 * `ANDROID_PRE5` make variable can be set in order to produce Android version < 5 (API < 21) compatible variant.

 * Hardlinks:
-  * with broken meta info is not weird zombie files anymore.
+  * with broken meta info are not weird zombie files anymore.
 Now they are just dangling symlinks;
   * prefix `.l2s.` => `.proot.l2s.` for non-UserLAnd builds.

 * Hidden files (`-H` option):